 Find more dharma talks from Joseph as well as teachers like Spring Washam, Ajahn Chah, Tara Brach and more at dharmaseed.org.
 Dharma Seed is a volunteer-run online resource dedicated to making the Buddhist teachings of Insight Meditation and associated practices available to all, learn more: About Dharma Seed

-Exploring the meaning of non-clinging, Joseph Goldstein outlines the three types of cravings explained by the Buddha.
+Highlighting the danger of indecision, Joseph Goldstein examines the nature of doubt as taught by the Buddha.
 The Satipatthana Sutta is one of the…